brpo01/terraform-cloud/terraform-cloud.md

   - Click "Publish private module"
   - Click the VCS you configured and find the name of your module repo
   - Select the module and click the "Publish module" button

-  - Copy the configuration details, you'll need it later for when you want to use the module.
+  - Copy the configuration details, you'll need it later for when you want to use the module

   ![13](https://user-images.githubusercontent.com/47898882/141006256-51dd8737-17a3-4133-8e5c-b24a0b01daee.JPG)